Can These Bones Live?

 “The Lord is not slack concerning his promise, as some men count slackness; but is longsuffering to us-ward, not willing that any should perish, but that all should come to repentance.” – (2 Peter 3:9)

-I have enjoyed reading these chapters in the Book of Ezekiel, though I must confess that this book of the Bible, more than any other, I have trouble understanding completely.
+I have enjoyed reading these chapters in the Book of Ezekiel, though I must confess that this book, more than any other, I have trouble understanding at times.
 In chapter 18, God is telling the people of Israel that the son will not die for the sins of the father.
 In other words, every man will stand before God by himself.
 I will not have to answer to God for the sins of anyone else.
 The confusing thing about this passage is that there are particular sins listed here that have been committed by each and every person that has ever inhabited the earth, save, of course, the Lord Jesus Christ.
-So, while we will not have to answer for our father’s sins, we will have to answer for our own; and we are all guilty.
+So, while we will not have to answer for our father’s sins, we will have to answer for our own, and we are all guilty.
 Of course, the New Testament reveals that Jesus Christ died on the cross, and by so doing, He took all of our sins upon Him.
-If we will turn from our sin, and trust Him, He will forgive our sins, and save us.
+If we will turn from our sin and trust Him, He will forgive our sins and save us.

-Posted in Thoughts from Ezekiel by with 2 comments.
+Posted in Thoughts from Ezekiel by Phil Erickson with 2 comments.

-Posted in Thoughts from Ezekiel by with 2 comments.
+Posted in Thoughts from Ezekiel by Phil Erickson with 5 comments.

 What Do You Do in the Dark?